kennethmiranda/ad-sysadmin-lab/README.md

 This section documents real failure scenarios reproduced in the lab, how they were diagnosed, and how they were resolved.
-All diagnosis involved a combination of Event Viewer and PowerShell — matching the workflow used in real enterprise helpdesk and junior sysadmin roles.
+All diagnosis involved a combination of Event Viewer and PowerShell, matching the workflow used in real enterprise helpdesk and junior sysadmin roles.

 ---